-Our understanding is that in all states other than Queensland, skilled heritage staff in regulatory authorities assess the likelihood of a development proposal adversely impacting heritage, and advise the proponent of the need for, and level of, cultural heritage assessment, which is then carried out by the appropriate Aboriginal people (Aboriginal Party where an Aboriginal Party has been identified) in collaboration with skilled heritage professionals.
+In all states other than Queensland, skilled heritage staff in regulatory authorities assess the likelihood of a development proposal adversely impacting heritage, and advise the proponent of the need for, and level of, cultural heritage assessment, which is then carried out by the appropriate Aboriginal people (Aboriginal Party where an Aboriginal Party has been identified) in collaboration with skilled heritage professionals.

-The participants at the UQ Forum unanimously acknowledged that the state should assume the legislated role of a regulatory body in relation to Indigenous heritage, in the same way that it is a regulatory body for other heritage and/or environmental protection matters across Queensland, and as occurs in all other Australian cultural heritage jurisdictions.
+We argue that the state should assume the legislated role of a regulatory body in relation to Indigenous heritage, in the same way that it is a regulatory body for other heritage and/or environmental protection matters across Queensland, and as occurs in all other Australian cultural heritage jurisdictions.
 The current, largely deregulated system in Queensland has not been conducive to consistently good heritage management across the state and this needs to be acknowledged and remedied (McGrath and Lee 2016, Martin et.al.
 2016; Rowland et al. 2014).